Apples and pears: summer pruning

 When to prune

 Summer prune when the bottom third of the new shoots is stiff and woody.
-Generally, this will be from mid-July for pears and the third week in August for apples and about ten days later in the north.
-To reduce the possibility of secondary growth it can be left until late August.
+Generally, this will be from late-July for pears and mid- to late August for apples and about ten days later in the north.
+To reduce the possibility of secondary growth it can be delayed until Sptember, when larger terminal (end) buds have formed at the shoot tips and the shoots have stopped growing.

 Judge the exact timing according to the vigour of the plant, the weather and locality.